 The Verdict on the Keto Diet

-While adapting to the ketogenic diet can be a challenge to many people and bring an onslaught of unpleasant symptoms due to the shifts in the body, these kinds of symptoms do not last.
+While adapting to the ketogenic diet can be a challenge to many people and bring an onslaught of unpleasant symptoms due to the metabolic changes, these kinds of symptoms do not last.
 Give your body time to adjust and make sure to eat more fat and fiber, drink plenty of water, get the minerals your body needs, and maintain an active lifestyle.

-Start testing your ketone levels buy purchasing a urine strip or blood sugar meter to ensure you’re on the right track and staying as healthy as possible.
+For maximal safety on keto, you can test your ketone levels by purchasing a urine strip or blood ketone meter to ensure you’re on the right track and staying as healthy as possible.
+Of course, getting routine blood work done through your doctor is also prudent.